cilevanmarken/BayesDiff/blogpost.md

 ## *How do diffusion models work?*

 Diffusion models are a family of probabilistic generative models that progressively destruct data by injecting noise, then learn to reverse this process for sample generation [Yang et al., 2023].
 This forward process, parameterizd by $q$ in the left equation, uses datapoints $x_0 \sim q(x)$, sampled from a real data distribution in which a small ammount of Gaussian noise, with a variance of $\beta_t \in (0,1)$, is added in $T$ steps.
-This results in a sequence of noisy samples $x_1,...,x_T$ parameterized by the right equation below.
+This results in a sequence of noisy samples $x_1,...,x_T$ parameterized by the equation below.

 $$\begin{align}
 q\left( x_1, \ldots, x_T \mid x_0 \right) := \prod_{t=1}^T q \left( x_t \mid x_{t-1} \right) & \qquad \qquad